schollenkopf/MarineRoboticsTeam1/Training_Sessions/TS4_Motion_Control/README.md

   ```
   This script initially commands forward velocity and then introduces two heading changes (+/- 20 degrees).

+- You should see the reference and the output response are plotted in `rqt_plot`.

 - Ensure that the BAG file is generated and saved to `~/34763-autonomous-marine-robotics/Training_Sessions/TS4_Motion_Control/`.

 ### Step 4: Visualizing Data in MATLAB